sweavo/restructuredtables/README.md

 - `[029]` fromList, toList: have some round-trip tests.
 - `[006]` investigate: in a table cell, press a key to open the cell's contents in a new editor.
 Close to save back to the cell.
 - `[001]` read a table from a string in the document
-- `[025]` split out cals.ts into datamodel and conversion functions
 - `[004]` gridtable parsing to handle when the table is indented
 - `[019]` how should CALS represent column width in characters?
 - `[020]` Do we need CALS to hold on to whether or not grid lines are shown?
 Consider both in the source and whether the source can specify what is rendered.